 Instructions

-In a large pan, melt 8 tablespoons of butter over low heat.
-As the butter melts, chop the onions, celery, and carrots and add them to the pan when they're ready.
-Season with the salt and increase the heat to medium-high and saute the vegetables for about 10 minutes or until tender.
+- Preheat the oven to 375 degrees.
+In a large pan, melt the butter over low heat.
+As the butter melts, chop the onions, celery, and carrots into a small dice and add them to the pan when ready.
+Season with salt, increase the heat to medium-high and saute the vegetables for about 8 minutes or until tender.

 Notes